jonhue/modal/README.md

 2) Modalist fetches the modal contents from your specific modal-controller-action with AJAX
 3) The modal opens

-Modalist does not reinvent the wheel and uses the best modal-engine [iziModal.js](https://github.com/dolce/iziModal) to backup its code.
+Modalist does not reinvent the wheel and uses todays best modal-engine [iziModal.js](https://github.com/dolce/iziModal) to backup its code.

 ---